 Section 1; Policy Statement

-It is the policy of ………………….
-School to safeguard the health, safety and welfare of its employees, pupils, visitors, and all persons likely to be affected by its undertakings.
-The School accepts the aims and provisions of the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations and aims to comply with all other relevant statutory obligations.
+It is the policy of Mighty Oaks Academy Trust to safeguard the health, safety and welfare of its employees, pupils, visitors, and all persons likely to be affected by its undertakings.
+The Trust accepts the aims and provisions of the Health and Safety at Work etc. Act 1974 and the Management of Health and Safety at Work Regulations and aims to comply with all other relevant statutory obligations.
 The successful management of health and safety contributes to the overall performance and objectives of the School.

-The School Governors and Head teacher are committed to;
+The School Governors and Executive Principal are committed to;

 Developing a positive health and safety culture with the commitment and participation of all employees